Enter the frequency and the amplitude into the calculator to determine the Acceleration From Amplitude.

 • AMP is the amplitude (m)

-To calculate the acceleration from amplitude, multiply 2 times pi by the frequency squared, multiply by the amplitude, then divide by 9.81.
+To calculate the acceleration from amplitude, multiply the amplitude by (2 times pi times the frequency) squared.

 What are the units for Acceleration From Amplitude?